vacer25/Nios_II-VGA-Out/README.md

 # Nios_II-VGA-Out
-Various VGA video output projects on the NIOS II processor.
+Various VGA video output projects on the NIOS II processor, written in assembly.

+The programs are designed to be compatible with Altera DE0, DE1-SoC, DE2 / DE2-115, and DE10-Lite FPGA boards.
+So far, the code has only been tested on the DE1-SoC board and is confirmed to be working.

 ## Projects so far:
 1. **Pong**
-	- Basic implementation using Altera DE1-SoC FPGA
+	- Basic two player implementation
 	- Switches 9/8 used to control left paddle, 1/0 for right paddle
 	- Button 0 is used to restart the game
 	- First player to reach a score of 9 wins